Existing railway line

 The current Franchise covering the railways in the region, which started on April 1 2006, has been extended to March 2020.
 The Portishead line is part of the requirements for a future franchise.

 Railways are generally recognised as being a greener mode of transport resulting in lower carbon emissions.
 We can help to reduce Global Warming by making more use of rail as an alterative to car, bus and air transport.
 Trains are expected to remain the most carbon efficient mode of transport after cycling and walking.

 Portishead is one of the fastest growing towns in Europe, the population being expected to rise to 28,000 in coming years, an increase of over 350% from 1951 levels.
 The large number of new houses, office and light industrial operations is expected to add 2300 jobs to the existing local market.
 Most local businesses strongly support the reopening of the railway.

 The journey down the Avon Gorge could become a big tourist attraction in itself.
-Occasional steam specials are still run down as far as the Portbury docks and are very popular.
+Occasional steam specials have been run down as far as the Portbury docks and are very popular.
 Portishead has long been a magnet for Bristol people attracted by the Lake Grounds and fine coastal views.
 The new Marina and the revitalised Open Air Pool are drawing even more visitors by road.
 How much better if they could arrive by train.
 Steamer services could be introduced from Portishead Pier to South Wales, the Holms, Minehead and Ilfracombe etc. In 2004, Thomas Cook the travel agents listed the Severn Beach line through the Gorge as one of the most scenic rail routes in Europe!
 See BBC web article.
 The Portishead branch would surely be even better!
 Tourist traffic could keep the line busy during off peak times.